 Every visitor to French Polynesia must have: a valid passport, a return airline ticket to their resident country or to at least two more continuing destinations and sufficient funds to cover their planned stay.
 For stays of up to one month, there are no visa requirements for citizens of the U.S., Canada, or Mexico.
 A foreigner with a residence card for the U.S. is not exempt from the above requirements and should consult the French Consulate based in the U.S. for information.
 Citizens of European Union countries do not need a visa for stays of up to three months; citizens of other countries should consult the French Consulate.
 As entry requirements are subject to modification without notice, it is advisable to check with your travel arranger before departure.
 Contact one of the French Consulates in North America for further details and visa information.

 It is your responsibility to ensure that you have valid passports, visas and re-entry permits which meet the requirements of immigration and other government authorities.
 Any fines, penalties, payments or expenditures incurred as a result of such documents not meeting the requirements of those authorities will be your sole responsibility.
 All travelers must have a valid passport for international travel and many countries require at least 6 months validity from the date of return and some countries require a machine-readable passport.
-If you need information regarding visa and other travel document requirements for your trip please let us know.
-You can find more information about entering Tahiti here.
+If you need information regarding visa and other travel document requirements for your trip, please let us know.

 Do I need vaccinations to enter Tahiti?